 That's where the concept of Service Stories was born.

 Before we get into the actual working scenarios, which you'll read below, we first need to walk through the level of detail you'll get from engaging in Service Stories.
 We don't just make things up or guess what you should write about based on what others in your industry are writing about, like most tools do.
-Here are all the moving pieces any shop needs to execute this consistently:
+Here are all the moving pieces that you'd need to do to replicate our services:

 Step 1 — Choose your repair orders: Review your completed ROs for the week and select which jobs are worth turning into content.
 You're looking for jobs with a clear problem, an interesting diagnosis, and a good outcome.
 You likely also want the jobs that make you the most profit and the jobs your team is most effective at completing!
 For one blog, you need one good RO.
 For 10 pieces of content, you need 10 good candidates.